pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

 5. Is Nguyen still the most common last name? :D

 ## Collect and Process
 First we will go to [http://diemthi.hcm.edu.vn/Home](http://diemthi.hcm.edu.vn/Home).
+This site updated score every year, thus the version in the screenshot below might not be the same.
 There is a search box available.
-Students will put their candidate ID in here, press search (Xem điểm), and the site will give their results, as of below.
+Students will put their candidate ID in here, press search (Xem điểm), and the site will give their results.

 <figure align="center">
 	<img align="center" src="/assets/images/collegeexam2020/site.jpg">